taherlokhandwala/video-web-app/README.md

 ## Video Web App Using YouTube Data API v3

-Ensure you have v12.0+ and npm v6.0+ installed
+Ensure you have node v12.0+ and npm v6.0+ installed

 First install all required node packages using the following command